bibleup/wordpress/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-BibleUp transforms Bible references on a webpage into links and the makes the corresponding text accessible via a flexible and highly-customizable popover.
+BibleUp transforms Bible references on a webpage into links and the makes the text accessible via a flexible and highly-customizable popover.

 == Description ==
 [**BibleUp**](https://bibleup.netlify.app/) is a configurable web tool that makes the text of Bible references on a webpage easily accessible when hovered or clicked.<br>